Ledig stilling på Høyskolen Kristiania

 Department of Technology at School of Economics, Innovation, and Technology has more than 50 years of experience within education and research in information technology.
 We have bachelor programmes within Data Science and Information Technology, and master programmes in Information Systems, Human-Computer Interaction and Applied Computer Science, as well as research in similar areas.
 We have strong industry relations.

 For more information on Kristiania University College, visit http://kristiania.no

-Kristiania University College is seeking 2 outstanding candidates for a 2-year, full-time postdoctoral research fellow position, in the fields of Software Engineering / Machine Learning.
+Kristiania University College is seeking an outstanding candidate for a 2-year, full-time postdoctoral research fellow position, in the fields of Software Engineering / Applied Machine Learning.

 Project Description of Be-Insight:

 The overall goal of the research project is to enable automated ticketing (Be-In, Be-Out) and new business models within the area of public transport, and to improve mobility flow modelling and behaviour analysis for the mobility industry.
 The overall goal is a friction free, safe and fair travel experience that stimulate for increased use of environmentally friendly transport.
 All of this is possible through the use of unique technology.
 With sensors in people’s mobile phones and other data sources, one can determine the mobile phone’s position with very high accuracy without compromising user privacy.
 The mobility players will have the foundation for automatic ticketing and get more insights to further optimizing the service through the use of this platform.
 For travelers, this will be a “ticket free” experience that also provide a fairer pricing, with added positive benefits to the environment.
 The potential for this new technology is global.

 The main activities will be centred around:

 - Defining and researching data and algorithms to precisely indicate if a person is in a mode of transport.

 - Optimize algorithms to be able to run on a mobile device, in addition to the cloud and all the while not compromising user experience, user privacy and performance issues.